L-Dinosaur/trading_server/README.md

 - Low API limit for Alpha Vantage (25 calls per day)
   - __Resolution__: Build a "fake" data retriever with the same I/O behavior that pretends to get data from Alpha Vantage, but actually reads local data using Pandas
   - __Assumption__: Not going to query for all available history, but only trailing one month which contains (in most cases) enough data points for timeseries statistics calculation
+  - Given API request constraints (25 requests per day for free tier and one month data per request), unable to retrieve all available history.
+If API permits, could implement dynamic data fetching quite easily with some minor modification of the `DataRetrieverAV` class
 - No API available for getting intraday data for the live trading day
   - Alpha Vantage only provides up to t-1, FinnHub only provides latest quote with no near term history
   - Re-examine APIs if have more time